ygoshu/ygoshu.github.io/index.md

 I have devoted a lot of my non-engineering efforts to diversity initiatives throughout my professional career.
 I founded [Underrepresented Minorities in Computing](https://urmc-website.herokuapp.com/), which became a driving force of increasing minority entrance and retention in the computer science department at Cornell.
 Our supporters include many large tech firms and the CS department.
 I additionally was a section leader in [/dev/color](https://www.devcolor.org/), an organization that aims to empower Black software engineers to help one another grow into industry leaders.

 Additionally, I enjoy playing and watching both soccer (Barcelona!) and basketball (Chicago Bulls!).
-I am also a huge F1 racing fan.
+I also am trying to learn how to cook :)

 # Let's Connect